mlanca-c/nvim/README.md

 * [gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim) --  Git integration for buffers.
 * [nvim-tree.lua](https://github.com/kyazdani42/nvim-tree.lua) -- A file explorer tree for neovim written in lua.
 * [nvim-web-devicons](https://github.com/kyazdani42/nvim-web-devicons) -- A lua fork of [vim-devicons](https://github.com/ryanoasis/vim-devicons).
 This plugin provides the same icons as well as colors for each icon.
+* [which-key.nvim](https://github.com/folke/which-key.nvim) -- Create key bindings that stick.
+WhichKey is a lua plugin for Neovim 0.5 that displays a popup with possible keybindings of the command you started typing.

 ## Next Steps

 Intall and Configure these plugins:
-* [which-key.nvim](https://github.com/folke/which-key.nvim) -- Create key bindings that stick.
-WhichKey is a lua plugin for Neovim 0.5 that displays a popup with possible keybindings of the command you started typing.
 * [project.nvim](https://github.com/ahmedkhalf/project.nvim) -- An all in one Neovim plugin that provides superior project management.
 * [impatient.nvim](https://github.com/lewis6991/impatient.nvim) -- Speed up loading Lua modules in Neovim to improve startup time.
 * [indentline](https://github.com/lukas-reineke/indent-blankline.nvim) -- Indent guides for Neovim.
 * [alpha](https://github.com/goolord/alpha-nvim) -- A lua powered greeter like vim-startify/dashboard-nvim.
 * [nvim-scrollbar](https://github.com/petertriho/nvim-scrollbar)
 * Multiple cursor support.
-* Add new keymap for vim all documented.
 * Create Documentation for this neovim onfiguration.

 ## Install nvim